leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-60m-Building-a-Report-from-Scratch.md

 ### Designing the Formatting Range

-Because the report will have multiple rows in our Column Definition for ReportRange(), you need a Formatting Range to specify how each of these fields will look in the output from the pull.

-Formatting Ranges work by letting you define the formatting you’d like to apply to your output data (specified in the Column Definition area); they let you do it concisely, in one place, such that the formatting can be copied down and repeated for each data record set pulled from the Data Portal.
+Formatting Ranges work by letting you define the formatting that you wish to apply to your output data (specified in the Column Definition area); they let you do it concisely, in one place, such that the formatting can be copied down and repeated for each data record set pulled from the Data Portal.
 You don’t need to design a Formatting Range for every report you will write, but when you are using report formulas that trigger a pull action, you need a Formatting Range if you have more than one row in your column definition.
 If you have only one row, and you don’t specify a formatting range, the formatting of the first row in the TargetDataRange will be copied to the output rows.

+**Step 1:** Apply a white background to cells in the Formatting Range.

+1. Select **rows 6-8**.
+2. Click on the dropdown list next to the paint bucket icon.
-**Step 1:** Makr the cells in the Formatting Range white.
-Select **rows 6-8** and select **white** from the dropdown list of paint bucket colors.
+3. Select **white** from the dropdown list of paint bucket colors.

 ![](/images/L-Dev-Report_from_Scratch/71.png)

+**Step 2:** Apply desired formatting to sample data in the formatting range.

-When designing Formatting Ranges, use contrived sample data to illustrate how the real data will look in the TargetDataRange when it’s pulled in.
+When designing Formatting Ranges, it is useful to use contrived sample data in the formatting range and apply the formatting to it.
+This helps illustrate how the real data will look in the TargetDataRange once it’s pulled in.

-**Step 2:** First, format how you want **CustomerID** to look in the output data.
-Enter the sample ID **GREAL** into cell **B6**.
+To format how you want **CustomerID** to look in the output data, enter the sample ID **GREAL** into cell **B6**.

 ![](/images/L-Dev-Report_from_Scratch/72.png)

-For **CompanyName**, enter **Great Lakes Food Market** into cell **C6** and make it bold.
+ Notice how cell **B6** is located in the same row as the field we are applying formatting to, **CustomerID**.
+This is how the report knows which field to format.

+Enter the formatting for **CompanyName** as follows:

 1. Enter **Great Lakes Food Market** into cell **C6**.
-2. Select the text in the cell.
+2. Select all the text.
-3. Apply bold to the selected text.
+3. Toggle the **bold** option.

 ![](/images/L-Dev-Report_from_Scratch/73.png)

 For **ContactName**, enter **Howard Snyder** into cell **E6**.
+This field doesn't need any special formatting, so we are simply entering sample data to show that it will not be specially formatted.

 ![](/images/L-Dev-Report_from_Scratch/74.png)

-For **OrderID**:
+Enter the formatting for **OrderID** as follows:

 1. Enter **11061** into cell **F6**.
-2. Select the text and make it bold.
+2. Select all text in the cell and make it bold.
 3. Click the center-align text button.
 4. Click the paint bucket.
 5. Select the lightest grey color.

 ![](/images/L-Dev-Report_from_Scratch/75.png)

-For **OrderDate**:
+Enter the formatting for **OrderDate** as follows:

 1. Enter the sample date **4/30/98** in cell **G6**.
 2. Enter **Date** in the format options for the cell.

 ![](/images/L-Dev-Report_from_Scratch/76.png)

-For **OrderAmount**:
+Enter the formatting for **OrderAmount** as follows:

 1. Enter the sample data **510** in cell **H6**.
-2. Enter **Accounting** in the format options for the cell.
+2. Choose **Accounting** for the format options for the cell.

 ![](/images/L-Dev-Report_from_Scratch/77.png)

+Enter the formatting for **Freight** as follows:

-For **Freight**, enter **14.01** into cell **I6** and change the format for the cell to **Accounting**.
+1. Enter **14.01** into cell **I6**.
+2. Choose **Accounting** for the format options for the cell.

 ![](/images/L-Dev-Report_from_Scratch/78.png)

-For **TotalAmount**, enter **524.01** into cell **J6**, make the text bold, and again change the format for the cell to **Accounting**.
+Enter the formatting for **TotalAmount** as follows:

+1. Enter **524.01** into cell **J6**.
+2. Toggle the **bold** option for the text.
+3. Choose **Accounting** for the format options for the cell.

 ![](/images/L-Dev-Report_from_Scratch/79.png)

 You now only have to format the cells for **ShipVia** and **ShippedDate**.
-Make the titles for these fields in the row to the left of them and leave the values themselves without formatting.
+You will add titles for these fields in the row to the left of them and leave the values themselves without any formatting.

-Enter **Shipped Via:** in cell **B7** and **Ship Date:** in cell **D7**.
-Also expand column C by a bit.
+1. Enter **Shipped Via:** in cell **B7**.
+2. Enter **Ship Date:** in cell **D7**.
+3. Expand column C a bit.

 ![](/images/L-Dev-Report_from_Scratch/80.png)